 So what’s the answer?
 Why is your wood fence green?
 The short answer is to protect your investment.
 However, the most important answer for some is this: the green will go away!

-Pressure treated wood is simply wood that is prepared with chemicals meant to increase its longevity.
+Pressure-treated wood is wood that is prepared with chemicals meant to increase its longevity.

 Why is wood treated?

-Wood treatment and preservation was begun by forestry experts in an effort to protect wood, make it last longer, and reduce waste and needless harvesting of timber.
+Wood treatment and preservation were begun by forestry experts to protect the wood, make it last longer, and reduce waste and needless harvesting of timber.

 How are the chemicals applied?

-In the pressure treating process chemicals are put into the cell structure of the wood.
+In the pressure-treating process, chemicals are put into the cell structure of the wood.
 Stacks of wood are placed in a vessel, the air is removed by vacuum, then chemicals are flooded in the tube with 160 pounds of pressure.
-After this process is complete, the stacks of wood sit on a drip pad until the wood is done dripping with excess chemical.
+After this process is complete, the stacks of wood sit on a drip pad until the wood is dripping with excess chemicals.